Rex Mays: Racing career

 Mays won regional sprint car championships in the mid-1930s.
 He made his Indianapolis 500 debut in 1934 and won the pole in 1935, 1936, and again in 1940 and finished second, he returned the next year and finished second again.
 Mays won the AAA National Championship in 1940 and 1941.
 However, World War II suspended racing until 1946, denying Mays of what likely would have been the peak of his career.
-After the war, Mays again won the Indianapolis pole in 1948 but was knocked out by a mechanical problem.
+After the war, Mays again won the Indianapolis pole in 1948, but was knocked out by a mechanical problem.

-In a race at Milwaukee, a fellow driver, Duke Dinsmore, was thrown from his car during an incident in the south turn.
-Mays was leading the race and saw Dinsmore's body lying in the middle of the south turn.
-Mays spun his car into the wall, got out of the car, and pulled the unconscious Dinsmore to safety.
+On lap 4 of the Milwaukee State Fairground Park on June 6, 1948, Duke Dinsmore brushed the wall on the southern side of the track, resulting in his car turning over and tossing its driver onto the dirt track.
+With Dinsmore laying on the track, Mays intentionally turned his car into the brick wall to prevent himself from hitting the injured driver.
+Mays' car was too damaged to continue the race.
+Dinsmore was taken the hospital, where he was diagnosed with fracture of his forearm.
+Mays suffered no injuries after sacrificing his car.
+Surgeons at Milwaukee County Hospital stated on June 7 that Dinsmore was in recovery and out of danger.